Feat-FeAR/logSpace/content/docs/setups/hugo.md

 and [`urlize`](https://gohugo.io/functions/urls/urlize/).
 {{< /hint >}}

-Now you can use the __JS__ functions from within any page of the site, as shown here below.
+Now you can use the __JS__ functions from within any page of the site as shown here below.
 ```html
 <!-- Example of imported JS script that displays a simple popup message -->